 Beaches, historic cities and castles: Holland by bike with the family

-Get on your bike and let yourself be seduced by the gentle Dutch atmosphere: its canals lined with colorful houses, its wild dunes watching over the North Sea and its picturesque villages bathed in history.
-From Haarlem to Amsterdam, you will ride through unforgettable landscapes, punctuated by emblematic windmills, medieval castles and golden beaches.
-Take pretty cycle paths to discover flowery parks, authentic open-air museums and ancestral traditions.
-This is the perfect escape for a cycling holiday, between culture, nature and gourmet pleasures.
+Hop on your bike and soak up the gentle Dutch atmosphere: canals lined with colorful houses, wild dunes watching over the North Sea and picturesque villages steeped in history.
+From Haarlem to Amsterdam, you will ride through unforgettable landscapes, dotted by iconic windmills, medieval castles and golden beaches.
+Follow beautiful cycle paths to discover flower-filled parks, charming museums and centuries-old traditions.
+This is the perfect getaway for a cycling holiday, filled with culture and nature.

 - Amsterdam